Setting up the Overall Grade and Calculations

 There are three ways to set up the Overall Grade:

-If you have assessment items appearing in your overall grade that you wish to hide, navigate to the Gradebook settings (gear icon)> Item Management > Manage gradebook items.
+If you have assessment items appearing in your Gradebook that you wish to hide, navigate to the Gradebook settings (gear icon)> Item Management > Manage gradebook items.
 Turn off the visibility for the items you wish to hide.

 Setting up a weighted overall grade

-The weighted overall grade is the most commonly used type as assessments can have any points value and you will not need to build out any calculations.
+The weighted overall grade is the most commonly used type as assessments can have any point value and you will not need to build out any calculations.

-• Assessments will appear in the category you have assigned them to or been defaulted to
+Assessments will appear in the category you have assigned or they have been defaulted to.

-• Every category (even those you do not have items) will be assigned an equal percentage of the overall course
+Every category (even those that have no items) will be assigned an equal percentage of the overall course.

 1. Exclude items

-• If a category has zero items in it, it can be excluded.
-If you have miscategorized an assessment in the wrong category, you can change the category in that specific assessment.
+If a category has zero items in it, it can be excluded.
+If an assessment is in the wrong category, you can change it by editing the category in the specific assessment.
 Excluded items will have a purple exclude icon next to them.
 Click on the icon again to undo.
 You cannot delete unused categories.

-• You have a mix of weighted categories.
-You will need to decide if you want to unlink the items weighted proportionally or equally and have them as stand along items.
+You have a mix of weighted categories.
+You will need to decide if you want to unlink the items weighted proportionally or equally and have them as stand-alone items.

 2. Unlink items

-• Open the category by clicking on the down arrow (click the arrow again to collapse th
+Open the category by clicking the down arrow (click the arrow again to collapse the category).

-• You have the option to weight items in categories proportionally or equally.
+You have the option to weigh items in categories proportionally or equally.
 The weighting style you choose will be applied to all categories in your gradebook.

 Proportionally: When weighing proportionally, items within a category are weighed based on their points.
 For example, an item that has 20 points will be worth twice as much as an item that has 10 points.